AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture

 \subsection{Geospatial Distribution}

-Thanks to the contributions of AgroMind, AgriCoT retains substantial geographical diversity even after sampling, ensuring that the dataset continues to represent a wide spectrum of agricultural environments (see~\cref{fig:world}).
-Moreover, the incorporation of additional datasets further expands the spatial coverage, enriching the diversity of regions and strengthening the global representativeness of AgriCoT.
+AgroCoT retains substantial geographical diversity even after sampling, ensuring that the dataset continues to represent a wide spectrum of agricultural environments (see Figure~\ref{fig:world}).
+Moreover, the incorporation of additional private datasets further expands the spatial coverage, enriching the diversity of regions and strengthening the global representativeness of AgroCoT.